Québec City at its Best

 Credit: Kebec Club Privé Zoom

 Québec City now has a private foodie club, one that highlights the seductive powers of Québec’s picked, foraged and gathered wild food products like mushrooms, berries, herbs and spices.
-The young and talented chefs Pierre-Olivier Pelletier and Cassandre Osterroth invite guests to take part in a unique formula where, just as you would buy a ticket for a concert, your meal must be paid in advance.
-Beverages for the evening are also included in the reservation price and only 12 can eat at a time, all seated at the same table.
+The young and talented chefs Pierre-Olivier Pelletier and Cassandre Osterroth invite guests to take part in a unique formula where only 12 can eat at a time, all seated at the same table.
 On the menu: classic Québécois dishes revisited with modern flair.

 Credit: Colibri Zoom